-O1.
-Prohibited Areas.
+01. Prohibited Areas.
 Placer or dredge mining in any form is prohibited on water bodies making up the national wild and scenic river system: (3-18-22)

 a.
-The Middle Fork of the Clearwater River, from the town of Kooskia upstream to the town of Lowell; the Lochsa River from its junction with the Selway at Lowell forming the Middle Fork upstream to the Powell Ranger Station; and the Selway River from Lowell upstream to its origin;
+The Middle Fork of the Clearwater River, from the town of Kooskia upstream to the town of Lowell; the Lochsa River from its junction with the Selway at Lowell forming the Middle Fork upstream to the Powell Ranger Station; and the Selway River from Lowell upstream to its origin; (3-18-22)

 b.
-The Middle Fork of the Salmon River, from its origin to its confluence with the main Salmon River; (3-18-22)
+The Middle Fork of the Salmon River, from its origin to its confluence with the main Salmon (3-18-22)

+e.
 The St. Joe River, including tributaries, from its origin to its confluence with Coeur d'Alene Lake, except for the St. Maries River and its tributaries.
 (3-18-22)

-O2.
-Mining Withdrawals.
+02. Mining Withdrawals.
 The Board, under authority provided by Title 47, Chapter 7, Idaho Code, has withdrawn certain other lands from placer and dredge mining.
 A listing of such withdrawals is available from the administrative offices of the Department.
+(3 18 22)